+(6pts) = 3pts for Dominant Social paradigm + 3 pts for New Ecological paradigm
-c.
-Dominant Social Paradigm Their response would reflect a belief in technology indicating that eventually we will figure out a way to continue to provide necessary resources to support the earth’s population through invention/human ingenuity. which is part of

-New Ecological Paradigm They would suggest that the graph illustrates the limitations of relying on technology and other means to overcome population growth.
+(3pts) Dominant Social Paradigm: Their response would reflect a belief in technology indicating that eventually we will figure out a way to continue to provide necessary resources to support the earth’s population through invention/human ingenuity. (if belief in technology is missing= -2pts, belief that the earth is resource for humankind to consume is anthropocentrism, which is part of DSP)(3pts) New Ecological Paradigm: They would suggest that the graph illustrates the limitations of relying on technology and other means to overcome population growth.
 Eventually there are limits to growth and in this case, there is a limit to how much energy we can produce.
 Another tact to take would be to note that this inefficiency likely expands the carbon footprint because of decrease in energy efficiency will thus require more energy.
 This likely leads to more carbon dioxide emissions and thus accelerates global climate change.

+(9pts)= 3pts for Environmental Attitude + 3pts Effective info + 3pts Intention=>Behavior

 Note d. is bold so must be an original answer.

+The 3 approaches could be for 3 different environmental issues (1 for water conservation, 1 for recycling, 1 for fossil-fuel reduction OR 1 for water conservation and 2 for recycling) or for 3 approaches for 1 problems (water conservation through 1.
+Changing attitude toward grey-water reuse 2.
+Providing scientific info about water scarcity 3.
+Designing auto spigots to conserve water)

+But!
+If there is double-dipping (using same program for 2 categories: e.g. educating public with scientific facts about water scarcity for both 1.
+Change attitude and 2.
+Effective info), we took -2 pts off from the second category.

 The behavior needs to be tied to environmental problems.
 Something about population size or growth or something around energy use, carbon footprint, consumption.

 The answer needs to come up with one factor each for influencing environmental attitudes; information that is more effective in changing ecological behavior; and then converting behavioral intentions to actual behavior.
 Each of these three answers needs to be grounded in lecture or readings.

-Affecting environmental attitudes
+Affecting environmental attitudes (3pts: only 1 is needed of those below)

+(3pts)= 1pt (description) + 1(justification) + 1(backing up with research from class/readings)

 active involvement with nature such as hands on environmental education